-7 Research grants
+5 Research grants and donations

-During the year, the Foundation made disbursements for two studies: Identifying and Removing the Psychological and Information Barriers to Online Investment Advice and Using Behavioural Insights to Improve the Delivery of Financial Planning: A Critical Review and Recommendations.
-The total disbursements related to these projects in fiscal 2019 were \$20,000.
+During the year, the Foundation made disbursements for two studies: Identifying and Removing the Psychological and Information Barriers to Online Financial Advice and Applying Behavioural Economics to the "Implementation Gap".
+The total disbursements related to these projects in fiscal 2020 were \$25,000.
+The Foundation also donated \$5,000 to a research institute for access to relevant research and a research community with interests aligned to the strategic priorities of the Foundation.
+In fiscal 2019, the Foundation made disbursements for two studies: Identifying and Removing the Psychological and Information Barriers to Online Financial Advice and Using Behavioural Insights to Improve the Delivery of Financial Planning: A Critical Review and Recommendations.
+The total disbursements relating to these projects in fiscal 2019 were \$20,000.

-8 Economic dependence
+6 Economic dependence

-The Foundation receives funding from FPSC and IQPF that accounts for approximately 13% (2018 - 14%) and 33% (2018 - 35%), respectively, of income for the year ended March 31, 2019 (note 6).
+The Foundation receives funding from FP Canada and IQPF that accounts for approximately 16% (2019 - 13%) and 41% (2019 - 33%), respectively, of income for the year ended March 31, 2020 (note 4).